Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

-- Beta particles can penetrate through skin, while can be blocked by some pieces of glass and metal.
+- Beta particles can penetrate through the skin, while they can be blocked by some pieces of glass and metal.

 - Gamma rays can penetrate easily to human skin and damage cells on its way through, reaching far, and can only be blocked by a very thick, strong, massive piece of concrete.

-- Half-life of a radio nuclide refers to its period of radioactivity.
-The half-life may vary from a fraction of a second to thousands of years.
+- The half-life may vary from a fraction of a second to thousands of years.

 - If a meltdown happens by accident, it will release large quantities of highly dangerous radioactive materials in the environment with disastrous consequences to the humans, animals and plants.

-- In the first two cases a series of mishaps and errors resulted in over heating of the reactor core and lot of radiation was released into the environment.
+- In the first two cases, a series of mishaps and errors resulted in overheating of the reactor core and a lot of radiation was released into the environment.